-The unaudited pro forma condensed consolidated financial information is presented for illustrative purposes only and is not necessarily indicative of the operating results or financial position that would have been achieved had the Spin-Off occurred on January 2, 2023 or December 31, 2023, respectively, nor is it indicative of GRAIL's future operating results or financial position.
-The pro forma adjustments are based upon information and assumptions available at the time of the filing of this Information Statement as set forth in the notes to the unaudited pro forma condensed consolidated financial information.
-Because this unaudited pro forma condensed consolidated financial information has been prepared based upon preliminary estimates, the impact of the Spin-Off and the timing thereof could cause material differences from the information presented herein.
+The unaudited pro forma consolidated financial statements are presented for illustrative purposes only and are not necessarily indicative of the operating results or financial position that would have been achieved had the Spin-Off occurred on January 2, 2023 or December 31, 2023, respectively, nor are they indicative of GRAIL's future operating results or financial position.
+The pro forma adjustments are based upon information and assumptions available at the time of the filing of this Information Statement as set forth in the notes to the unaudited pro forma consolidated financial statements.
+These unaudited pro forma consolidated financial statements have been prepared based upon preliminary estimates, therefore the impact of the Spin-Off and the timing thereof could cause material differences from the information presented herein.

-The unaudited pro forma condensed consolidated financial information should be read in conjunction with our Consolidated Financial Statements and accompanying notes included under the section entitled "Index to Consolidated Financial Statements" beginning on page F-1 of this Information Statement and the sections entitled "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 111 and 176 respectively, of this Information Statement.
-The unaudited pro forma condensed consolidated financial information constitutes forward-looking information and is subject to certain risks and uncertainties that could cause actual results to differ materially from those anticipated.
-For more information, see the sections entitled "Cautionary Statement Concerning Forward-Looking Statements" and "Risk Factors" beginning on pages 97 and 30, respectively, of this Information Statement.
+The unaudited pro forma consolidated financial statements should be read in conjunction with our Consolidated Financial Statements and accompanying notes beginning on page F-1 of this Information Statement and the sections entitled "Capitalization" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on pages 114 and 182, respectively, of this Information Statement.
+The unaudited pro forma consolidated financial statements are subject to certain risks and uncertainties.
+For more information, see the sections entitled "Cautionary Statement Concerning Forward-Looking Statements" and "Risk Factors" beginning on pages 99 and 31, respectively, of this Information Statement.